Rizzlark/Alto_Contraste/README.md

 # Alto_Contraste
-Como en mis ilusiones, un lugar que no existe en donde estamos Tú y Yo
+Un lugar que no existe, donde no estamos